Fresnel lens: Illumination

+Fresnel lenses are also commonly used in searchlights, spotlights, and flashlights.
+Another use of such Lenses are in 300 mm (12 inch) code beacons placed on radio and television towers.
+The number of such beacons being a function of height as specified by the FAA.
+These beacons contain two 300 watt incandescent lamps.
+Perhaps unlike the lenses in lighthouses these two piece beacons were made of circular cast glass.
+The latest technology is to utilize LED optics in a non Fresnel configuration to supply the needed obstruction characteristics.

 Imaging

 Fresnel lenses are used as simple hand-held magnifiers.
 They are also used to correct several visual disorders, including ocular-motility disorders such as strabismus.
 Fresnel lenses have been used to increase the visual size of CRT displays in pocket televisions, notably the Sinclair TV80.
 They are also used in traffic lights.

 Fresnel lenses are used in left-hand-drive European lorries entering the UK and Republic of Ireland (and vice versa, right-hand-drive Irish and British trucks entering mainland Europe) to overcome the blind spots caused by the driver operating the lorry while sitting on the wrong side of the cab relative to the side of the road the car is on.
 They attach to the passenger-side window.

 Another automobile application of a Fresnel lens is a rear view enhancer, as the wide view angle of a lens attached to the rear window permits examining the scene behind a vehicle, particularly a tall or bluff-tailed one, more effectively than a rear-view mirror alone.
+Fresnel lenses have been used on rangefinding equipment and projected map display screens.

+Fresnel lenses have also been used in the field of popular entertainment.
+The British rock artist Peter Gabriel made use of them in his early solo live performances to magnify the size of his head in contrast to the rest of his body, for dramatic and comic effect.
+In the Terry Gilliam film Brazil, Fresnel lenses are used as magnifiers for small CRT monitors in the Ministry of Information.
+The lenses occasionally appear between the actors and the camera, distorting the scale and composition of the scene to humorous effect.
+In the Pixar movie Wall-E, the protagonist watches the musical Hello, Dolly! on an iPod, magnified by a Fresnel lens.